-Transferring files using a client
+Transferring files over a server endpoint using a client

 You transfer files over the AWS Transfer Family service by specifying the transfer operation in a client.
 AWS Transfer Family supports the following clients: